agnieszkaryzner/mini-service/README.md

 2. Write localhost:8080/api on web browser
 3. To send your name you have to write for example: localhost:8080/api?name=Agnieszka
 4. To read this message in polish you have to add: localhost:8080/api?name=Agnieszka&lang=2
+5. To read this message in german you have to add: localhost:8080/api?name=Agnieszka&lang=3